alabou/bcp-006-02/docs/NMOS With H.264.md

 Additionally, the SDP transport file needs to convey, so far as the defined format-specific parameters allow, the same information about the stream as conveyed by the Source, Flow and Sender attributes defined by this specification and IS-04, unless such information is conveyed through in-band parameter sets.

 Therefore:
 - The `profile-level-id` format-specific parameters MUST be included with the correct value unless it corresponds to the default value.
+"Baseline" is the default profile value and "1" is the default level value.

 - The `packetization-mode` format-specific parameters MUST be included with the correct value unless it corresponds to the default value.